EDUCBA

 What Is Emotional Intelligence?

-• In layman terms, Emotional Intelligence (EI) is the capability of a person to manage and control the emotions, not just of themselves but even of the people around him.
+• In layman’s terms, Emotional Intelligence (EI) is the capability of a person to manage and control their emotions and those around them.
 Here we will discuss the importance of emotional intelligence.

-• Daniel Goleman quoted that “CEOs are hired for their intellect and business expertise and fired for lack of emotional intelligence.’’
-There is also a famous saying –“Magic comes alive when intelligence combines with emotions.’’
+• Daniel Goleman said, “CEOs are hired for their intellect and business expertise and fired for lack of emotional intelligence.”
+There is also a famous saying –”Magic comes alive when intelligence combines with emotions.”

-• One may think that emotions have nothing to do with intelligence.
-But that’s the key aspect of success in an organization.
+• One may think that emotions have nothing to do with intelligence, but that’s the critical aspect of success in an organization.

-As much as it is important to have experience and skills, it is also very essential to have the emotional intelligence to sustain one’s leadership role for the following reasons:
+As much as it is vital to have experience and skills, it is also very essential to have enough emotional intelligence to sustain one’s leadership role for the following reasons:

-• Emotional intelligence helps to relate to others in much better and effective ways.
+• Emotional intelligence helps to relate to others in much better and more effective ways.

-• Necessitates the need to admit and learn from mistakes, thus cutting down on the major ego issues in the organization.
+• It necessitates the need to admit and learn from mistakes, thus cutting down on the significant ego issues in the organization.

-• It also enables to have control over the emotions and have thoughtful discussions.
+• It also enables one to have control over emotions and have thoughtful discussions.

-• Ensures leaders to be good in active listening.
+• Ensures leaders are good at active listening.

-• Moulds a leader to take criticism positively.
+• Molds a leader to take criticism positively.

-• It helps to stay calm even when under pressure.
+• It helps to stay calm even under pressure.

-• EI is more important than IQ (Intelligence Quotient) because a person who has good workmanship but incapable of apprehending his team’s issues can end up in creating a negative work environment that isn’t good for the team or the organization.
+• EI is more important than IQ (Intelligence Quotient) because a person with good artistry but incapable of apprehending the team’s issues can create a hostile work environment that isn’t good for the group or the organization.

 Components of Emotional Intelligence

-In the book “Emotional intelligence: Why it can matter more than IQ”, one of the most popular psychologists, Daniel Goleman, lays out five key components of emotional intelligence.
+In the book “Emotional intelligence: Why it can matter more than IQ,” one of the most famous psychologists, Daniel Goleman, lays out five critical components of emotional intelligence.

-1. Self-Awareness: It is to have knowledge about oneself, mainly the strengths and weaknesses.
-This enables a person to know how to react to different people and different situations that arise in the workplace.
-People who are self-aware, are in most cases, self-confident too.
-The only way to improve one’s Self-awareness is to step out from one comfort zone.
+1. Self-Awareness: It is advisable to know oneself, mainly the strengths and weaknesses.
+It enables a person to understand how to react to different people and situations in the workplace.
+Self-aware people are, in most cases, self-confident too.
+The only way to improve self-awareness is by sacrificing the comfort zone.

-2. Self-Regulation: It is the art of regulating one’s emotions to be able to manage and have self-control over them. also necessitates the need to manage one’s thoughts, emotions, and behavior to get positive results.
+2. Self-Regulation: It is the art of regulating one’s emotions to manage and have self-control over them.
+It also necessitates working on one’s thoughts, feelings, and behavior to get positive results.

-3. Motivation: People with high EI tend to be more positive and optimistic in their approach.
+3. Motivation: People with high EI tend to be more optimistic in their approach.
 Thus, making them highly motivated.
-Also, they are more flexible with their work and possess the ability to handle any situation.
+Also, they are more flexible with their work and can handle any situation.

-4. Empathy: Empathy is very important for every working person, especially for people in leadership roles.
-It is very important to put oneself in the other person’s shoes to ensure there is a good mutual connection between the employees.
+4. Empathy: Empathy is essential for every working person, especially for people in leadership roles.
+Putting ourselves in the other person’s shoes is imperative to ensure an excellent mutual connection between the employees.

 5. Social Skills: A person with high EI always cares for others and also tends to get along well with everyone.